-When people think of the industrial market, too often they just think of massive industrial plants — assembly lines building minivans; steel plants with huge vats pouring molten steel into forms; or colossal factories cranking out the products that fill the shelves of every Main Street shop or big-box retailer.
-But a huge portion of the industrial market is in the smaller but more numerous manufacturers that produce products built into other products — the seat covers for that minivan; the machinery that mashes and molds that steel into other products; the packaging for those items on a store's shelves; and for zillions of other types of products or businesses.
+When people think of the industrial market, too often they just think of massive industrial plants — assembly lines building sport utility vehicles; steel plants with huge vats pouring molten steel into forms; or colossal factories cranking out the products that fill the shelves of every Main Street shop or big-box retailer.
+But a huge portion of the industrial market is in the smaller but more numerous manufacturers that produce products built into other products — the seat covers for that SUV; the machinery that mashes and molds that steel into other products; the packaging for those items on a store’s shelves; and for zillions of other types of products or businesses.
 Thousands of smaller customers exist in a broad array of industries, including pulp, paper and timber; chemical manufacturing; refinery operations; bottling; packaging; machine-tool building; food processing; military and aerospace products; and heavy industrial and construction equipment.

 While the electrical systems are often much larger in industrial facilities than in the commercial market, with a few notable exceptions such as PLCs, industrial sensors and hazardous locations equipment, the products used in the industrial market are in the same basic product families as those used in commercial applications.